What Qualifications Are Needed to Be an Accountant?

 There is no standard set of accounting skills.
 The list below shows that these are not specialised skills.
 These skills are acquired throughout a certified public accountant’s career.
 They are not unique to this particular job.
 Accounting professionals must have accounting skills.
 Soft skills such as leadership and communication differentiate job seekers.
 However, the list below provides guidelines from accounting professionals, a mixture of hard and soft skills:

-• Accuracy and attention to detail.
-Accountants deal with reports as part of their job.
+- Accuracy and attention to detail.
+Accountants are responsible for preparing reports as part of their job.
 These reports must be accurate.
-Any mistakes can be catastrophic and lead to large financial losses or even legal action.
+Any mistakes can be catastrophic, leading to significant financial losses or even legal action.
 That’s why attention to detail needs to be mentioned, along with time management.
-Accountants need to be thorough and deliberate with all the information they handle.
+Accountants must be thorough and deliberate in handling all the information they manage.
 Thus, a large volume of data will pass through an accountant’s desk daily.
 Accountants prepare an organisation’s periodic financial statements.
-They look at transactional data and ensure accuracy.
+They review transactional data to ensure accuracy.

-• Regulatory and legal knowledge.
+- Regulatory and legal knowledge.
 Technical skills are a must for the accounting profession.
-Some of the information that accountants handle eventually ends up with the public, the government or tax authorities.
+Some of the information that accountants handle eventually ends up in the public domain, with the government, or with tax authorities.
 Ensuring the accuracy of this information is thus of paramount importance.
-Accountants should know accounting standards like GAAP or IFRS.
-They should also understand the tax and commercial laws of the countries where the company operates.
-Accountants working as auditors or in accounting firms should have a higher knowledge of accounting practices and international accounting standards.
+Accountants should be familiar with accounting standards such as GAAP or IFRS.
+They should also be familiar with the tax and commercial laws of the countries in which the company operates.
+Accountants working as auditors or in accounting firms should possess a deeper understanding of accounting practices and international accounting standards.

 Photo by Gabrielle Henderson on Unsplash

-• High Numeracy and Analytical Skills Accountants will spend most of their time dealing with numbers and tables.
+- High Numeracy and Analytical Skills.
+Accountants will spend most of their time dealing with numbers and tables.
 They will have access to specialised software.
 Yet, they still need a high degree of competency in dealing with numbers.
-They also need to prepare reports, manipulate data, present information, check for errors, and reconcile.
+They also need to prepare reports, manipulate data, present information, verify accuracy, and reconcile.
 Analytical skills are also crucial, as the accountant’s role is sometimes straightforward.
 Handling the preparation of reports can require creative solutions.
 The same holds for performing other tasks.
-In the accounting world, business analysis is also in high demand and gels well with analytical skills.
+In the accounting world, business analysis is also in high demand and complements analytical skills.

-• Business Experience.
+- Business Experience.
 Accountants will also benefit from some experience in a company’s general business operations.
-This allows them to better understand the data they work with and spot any unusual data points.
+This enables them to understand better the data they work with and identify any unusual data points.
 An accountant might have to be involved in the business’s day-to-day operations.
 This might include tracking payments and issuing refunds.
 The company’s business structure determines this.
 It might require understanding the company’s core business activity.

-• Tech Savvy.
-Handling the vast amount of data a company generates manually is impossible or even necessary.
+- Tech Savvy.
+Handling the vast amount of data a company generates manually is impossible or even unnecessary.
 Specialised accounting software and enterprise solutions do most of the heavy lifting for record keeping, data management, and storage.
 The software can perform basic checks.
 It can also generate standard financial reports and financial statements.
-Accountants can use such software to make their lives easier and improve the quality of the reports they generate.
+Accountants can utilise such software to simplify their work and enhance the quality of the reports they produce.
 Being aware of all the latest features available on the market and having the technical know-how to make the most of these tools can be a valuable skill.
 Many accountants will also be involved in data analysis and transformation to stay competitive.

-• Leadership Skills.
+- Leadership Skills.
 Senior positions in the accounting department require employees to have leadership skills.
 They are more important than accounting skills.
 Senior accountants will manage the teams under them.
 They will also coordinate with other department heads and the company’s top management.
-Thus, leadership skills learned throughout their career are critical.
-They will also work closely with the finance department and internal and external auditors.
+Thus, leadership skills learnt throughout their career are critical.
+They will also work closely with the finance department, as well as internal and external auditors.
 They will assist them in performing their duties.
-As they move through the ranks, their ability to lead teams will become more and more critical.
+As they progress through the ranks, their ability to lead teams will become increasingly critical.
 They must also adapt their leadership style to the organisation.

-• Communication Skills.
+- Communication Skills.
 Accountants must have good communication skills.
 They often need to explain financial strategies to non-finance personnel.
-Note that communication skills relate to both verbal communication as well as writing skills.
+Note that communication skills encompass both verbal and written communication.
 Annual reports and more general financial reports are a combination of both numbers and commentary.
 Thus, part of an accountant’s armoury is to simplify the complexity of reports for public consumption.

-• Critical Thinking.
+- Critical Thinking.
 Accounting professionals learn critical thinking skills throughout their careers.
 These skills become invaluable to them.
 Accountants are business leaders.
 Expectations increase as their career progresses.
 They are expected to identify solutions, advise, and apply accounting practices.
 They should also have general business knowledge.
 They should also execute data analysis to provide strategic insights for the organisation.
-As such, critical thinking is also strategic thinking, and it is a crucial skill.
+As such, critical thinking is also a form of strategic thinking, and it is a crucial skill.

 To learn more about a career in accounting, please visit our resources page or search for accounting roles here.